 IoT is becoming a common part of everyday life in G20 countries and beyond.
-The IoT global market value was USD 308.97 billion in 2020, a 23.1% increase on 2019 figures, and the Asia-Pacific region generated USD 120.85 billion because of the rapid adoption of IoT in developing countries, such as India.
-Part of the underlying infrastructure of the IoT is M2M communication, i.e. SIM cards embedded in machines, such as automobiles or sensors, which allow communication between devices.
-In 2017, the United States had over 10 times the quantity of M2M SIM cards per 100 people compared to India, while China had 44% of M2M subscriptions, the largest share worldwide.
+The IoT global market value was USD 308.97 billion in 2020, a 23.1% increase on 2019 figures, and the Asia-Pacific region generated USD 120.85 billion because of the rapid adoption of IoT in developing countries, such as India.23 Part of the underlying infrastructure of the IoT is M2M communication, i.e. SIM cards embedded in machines,24 such as automobiles or sensors, which allow communication between devices.25 In 2017, the United States had over 10 times the quantity

-Fortune Business Insights - Market Insights IoT 2021
+23 Fortune Business Insights - Market Insights IoT 2021